gsmith03/codepath-prework/README.md

 Using these apps as inspiration, I would like to create an educational app to assist beginner programmers in their learning journey.
 The app will combine the functionalities of a note-taking app, a YouTube-like platform, and a text-to-speech tool.
 Users can create and organize notes on various programming concepts, languages, and algorithms.
 They will then be able to categorize them for easy reference.

-The app will also offer a curated library of programming tutorials that cover different topics, recommended based on the user's progress and interests.
-A unique feature will be its text-to-speech capability.
-This will allow users to listen to their notes about their preferred programming language while also being able to adjust the speech speed for optimal comprehension.
+The app will also offer a library of programming tutorials that cover different topics, recommended based on the user's progress and interests.
+An added feature will be its text-to-speech capability.
+This will allow users to listen to notes about their preferred programming language while also being able to adjust the speech speed for optimal comprehension.
 To further enhance the learning experience, the app will include a dark mode for extended study sessions.
-Although some of the features will not be implemented right away, the app will ultimately allow seamless synchronization of notes and progress across devices.
+Although some of the features will not be implemented right away, the app's goal is to allow seamless synchronization of notes and progress across devices.

 ## Notes